rubendg/php-partial-constructor/README.md

   Shows that plain object construction is about 24 times faster.
 - Does not work for constructors that take a variable amount of arguments (using func_get_args())
 - Default and optional arguments are treated as regular (required) arguments.
-- Currently the class facilitating partial construction does not take on any of the types that its target class might have.
-Hence type hinting for partial classes is of limited expressiveness.
+- Currently a partially constructed class still expecting 1 parameter cannot be distinguished in its type from the same partially constructed class expecting any other number of parameters.

 Future:

 - Maybe provide class generation based on PHP annotations @Curried
 - Maybe replace *eval* with something like this: http://www.whitewashing.de/2010/12/18/generate-proxy-code-using-a-stream-wrapper.html
-- Lift the restriction put up at the last point of the disadvantages listing.
+- Reflect the number of expected parameters in the type of a partially constructed class.

 Related: